gtonks/uncertainty-dodgeball/README.md

 ### Evasive
 Evasive players tend to play it a bit more on the safe side, trying to avoid more than they throw.
 Evasive players will choose to dodge 65% of the time, and throw 35% of the time.

+## Adjusting the Simulation Parameters
+The simulation has a number of parameters that can be adjusted to change the behavior of the simulation.
+These parameters can be adjusted by changing the variables declared at the top of the `simulate()` function found in `main.py`.
+The following parameters can be adjusted:

+- Number of game rounds to simulate
+- Number of locations available to players
+- Maximum number of players on a team
+- The epsilon value used by coach 1 in their epsilon-greedy strategy.